 To receive one Michelin star a restaurant has to be a “very good restaurant in its category”.
 For two stars, it must have “excellent cooking, worth a detour” and for three stars, “exceptional cuisine worth a special journey”.

 Only a handful of restaurants in the world have three stars and just getting one is a dream of any chef anywhere.
-People plan trips around Michelin star status, so it’s a huge deal in addition to the honor!
+People plan trips around Michelin star status (like these Lake District Michelin starred restaurants), so it’s a huge deal in addition to the honor!

 What do you do when your last name is Kitchin and you are a chef?
 You open a restaurant named after you and take it to Michelin star status, that’s what!